AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax.md

 # Aztec.nr Syntax

 [Noir](https://noir-lang.org/) is a language which is agnostic to proof systems and use cases.
-Rather than baking Aztec-specific keywords and smart contract types directly into Noir (which would break this agnosticism), we have developed a library -- written in Noir -- whose types and methods provide rich smart contract semantics.
+Rather than baking Aztec-specific keywords and smart contract types directly into Noir (which would break this agnosticism), we have developed a framework -- written in Noir -- whose types and methods provide rich smart contract semantics.

 On top of [Noir's stdlib](https://noir-lang.org/standard_library/array_methods), we provide [Aztec.nr](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/noir-libs) for writing contracts on Aztec.